Company Logo - Home Link

 Friary Court (St. James's Palace)

-Friary Court, Marlborough Road (map
+Friary Court, Marlborough Road (map) The Closest Station is Green Park

 If you want to watch the very beginning of the ceremony, this is where you want to be!